 5 - Quinoa Flour

-For those who like a twist, quinoa flour is your ally.
+For those who like a twist, quinoa flour is your ally (made from ground Chenopodium quinoa, an Andean seed).
 Quinoa flour is a solid substitute for semolina flour, and it brings a slightly nutty flavor.

 It's gluten-free and perfect for those living the gluten-free life.
 Use a simple 1:1 ratio: one cup of quinoa flour for every cup of semolina flour.

-We’ve tried it in pasta, and it adds a fun texture.
-If you’re curious about more options, check out other quinoa flour substitutes here.
+If you're curious about more options, check out quinoa substitutes for varied grain choices.

 6 - Chickpea Flour